Accelerate image pulling with P2P

 - name: acr-credential-test-registry-p2p

-The presence of the k8s.aliyun.com/image-accelerate-mode: p2p annotation and the rewritten image endpoint confirms that P2P acceleration is active for this Pod.
+The k8s.aliyun.com/image-accelerate-mode: p2p annotation and the rewritten image endpoint confirm that P2P acceleration is active.

 Modify component parameters

-Update a running component with new parameters using onectl.
+Update component parameters with onectl.
 For example, extend the cache TTL to 72 hours:

 onectl addon upgrade ack-acr-acceleration-p2p --set p2p.plusMode.cacheTTL=72h